TiberiusGh/1DV610-L2/README.md

 ## Functionality and limitations

-This module does only provide the underlying logic needed for storing, retrieving and updating the consents trough easy to use function calls.
+This module does only provide the underlying logic for storing, retrieving and updating the consents trough simple function calls.

-Providing proof of users consents is made possible trough a webhook implementation where on each consent change, it sends a POST request containg the user's consents and their IP at the provided webhook URL.
+Providing proof of users consents is made possible trough a webhook that sends a POST request containg the user's consents and their IP at the provided webhook URL.

-> [!WARNING]
-> I understand that creating such a package is much more complex than the implementation provided here.
-Further improvements are registered under issues.

 This module does **not** provide the visual banner that would get rendered in the viewport.

-The module is using local storage to store the users consents and has no implementation of using cookies in it's current form.
+The module is using local storage to store the users consents.

 If consents are set to `false`, the value won't be stored on user's machine since the user didn't consent to that.

-The user's consents are valid for 12 months and get removed after that.
+The user's consents are valid for 12 months and automatically removed after that.

 <br>